varlardohaeris/emacs-archives/melpa-stable/org-id-cleanup-readme.txt

 Purpose:

- Interactively clean up unused IDs of org-id.
+ Interactively find and clean up unused IDs of org-id.
  The term 'unused' refers to IDs, that have been created by org-id regularly, but are now no longer referenced from anywhere within in org.
  This might e.g. happen by deleting a link, that once referenced such an id.